arras-energy/gridlabd/docs/Tools/Enduse.md

 The `player` FILENAME must include `{building_type}` if more than one `type` is specified.

+If the `start` and `end` dates are not specified, then the date range of enduse load data will be used.
+The current default data range is the year 2018.

 The default CSV filename is `{country}_{state}_{county}_ {building_type}.csv`.
 The default GLM filename is `{country}_{state}_{county}.glm`.